 $HOME/.sshdirectory, and the

-authorized_keysfile should be the same as the connecting user.
-Try connecting as a different user by changing the username and fix any permission issues for the user who cannot connect.
+authorized_keysfile is the same as the connecting user.
+Try connecting as a different user by changing the username and fix any permission issues for the user who can't connect.

-If you can establish an SSH connection to an instance using the SSH from the Browser window, you can use that connection to transfer files to the instance.
+If you can establish an SSH connection to an instance by using the SSH from the browser window, you can use that connection to transfer files to the instance.

-Read Transferring files using SSH in the browser to learn more.
+For more information, see Transferring files using SSH in the browser.